Large deviations for the $q$-deformed polynuclear growth: Introduction

 \subsubsection{Lower-Tail LDP literature}

 The explicit study of lower-tail probability for solvable growth processes in the KPZ class is harder, from a methodological perspective than that of fluctuations or upper-tail large deviations.
-The reason for this is that explicit formulas such as Fredholm determinant representations for the probability distribution of the height function {have oscillatory behavior in this regime} and hence are hard to analyze in this particular setting.
+The reason for this is that explicit formulas such as Fredholm determinant representations for the probability distribution of the height function {have oscillatory behavior in this regime} and hence are hard to analyze in this setting.

 The first explicit result concerning the evaluation of the lower-tail rate function for a growth process is found in the seminal paper by Logan and Shepp \cite{logan_shepp1977variational}, where authors, using potential theoretic arguments, derived an upper bound (which easily becomes a sharp equality \cite{deuschel_zeitouni_1999}) for the probability law of the longest increasing subsequence of a random permutation.
 The calculations presented in \cite{logan_shepp1977variational} (which in the paper are attributed to B.F.
 Logan) can be also used to derive explicitly the lower-tail of the PNG \cite{seppalainen_98_increasing}, through a simple Poissonization argument.
 Large deviations of the TASEP were proved in the seminal paper by Johansson \cite{johansson2000shape}, where lower-tail were expressed in terms of a variational problem.
-The connection between TASEP and the edge of Laguerre Unitary Ensemble offers another route to derive the explicit lower-tail rate function borrowing results of \cite{Vivo_Majumdar_Bohigas_2007}. {For first passage percolation, \cite{basu2021upper} proved a $t^2$ speed one-sided LDP using geometric techniques.}
+The connection between TASEP and the edge of Laguerre Unitary Ensemble offers another route to derive the explicit lower-tail rate function borrowing results of \cite{Vivo_Majumdar_Bohigas_2007} (see \cite{majumdar2014top} for detailed calculations for the case of Gaussian $\beta$-ensembles). {For first passage percolation, \cite{basu2021upper} proved a $t^2$ speed one-sided LDP using geometric techniques.}